osandadeshan/webdriverio-typescript-web-ui-automation-demo/README.md

 Sample tests are located in `*.specs.js` files in the `/test/specs/` directory.
 A typical test will look similar to this:
 ```
-//example (pls refer to pageobject class and spec files)
+//example (pls refer to page object classes and spec files)

 //a test using async mode//